dotnsf/githubapi/README.md

   - If your Github username is `USER` and repository name is `REPO`, then this value should be set as **`USER/REPO`**.

+- Edit `target_branch_name` in settings.js, if needed.
+This value is a branch name of repository which is supposed to be created in initial setup and to be merged into.

 ## How to run